iTeam-S/Ampalibe/docs/source/index.rst

 Welcome to Ampalibe's documentation!
 ===================================

-**Ampalibe** is a Python framework to quickly create bots or applications on facebook messenger It uses api from the `Messenger platforms <https://developers.facebook.com/docs/messenger-platform/>`_ and offers a *simple* and *quick* functions to use it.
+**Ampalibe** is a Python framework to quickly create bots or applications on facebook messenger.
+It uses api from the `Messenger platforms <https://developers.facebook.com/docs/messenger-platform/>`_ and offers a *simple* and *quick* functions to use it.